S Corporation Distributions

 Example: Distribution of S Corporation Earnings Stock basis $200,000 Pro rata share of annual corporate income $175,000 Cash distribution $125,000 Stock basis at end of tax year $250,000 = Stock Basis at Start of Year + Pro Rata Share of Income – Cash Distribution

 The change of basis is usually calculated at the end of the tax year.
 It is the shareholder's duty to track basis.
 If the shareholder does not track basis every year, then eventually some event will occur, such as selling the stock or terminating the corporation, where the basis will need to be calculated to determine taxable income.
 If basis is not continually tracked, then reconstructing basis may be a very tedious process, especially if the shareholder held the stock for a number of years.
-If the basis must be reconstructed, then the shareholder will have to review all previous Schedules K-1 plus capital contributions to calculate basis.
+If the basis must be reconstructed, then the shareholder must review all previous Schedules K-1 plus capital contributions to calculate basis.
 Even if the S corporation maintains records of the stock basis for each shareholder, each shareholder should also maintain their own records to ensure their accuracy.

 Do S Corporations Pay Dividends?